kappa-maintainer/kappa-maintainer/README.md

  - Patchouli Resource Patch, fixes Patchouli not loading from resoure pack on MC 1.13+
  - CurseForge-modpack-convertor, convert any existing instance to CurseForge format
  - [Clickable advancements](https://www.curseforge.com/minecraft/mc-mods/clickable-advancements) backport, called Advancement Locator
+ - Up and Down an All Around fork, still trying to figure out its ASM
+ - Crossroad Legacy, will port newer version features back later
 ### WIP
  - ***Cleanroom***, a 1.12.2 Forge fork with everything you want
  - Custom Player Model fork, on 1.12